thesquare-avans/Documentation/ChatFlow.md

 }
 ```

-For `event`s or `ack`s received by the client, the parsed `payload` will use the same format for each request:
+For `ack`s received by the client, the parsed `payload` will use the same format for each request:

 ```javascript
 {